-Originally, decades ago, “screens” only protected against UVA, but they are now required to offer some UVA and UVB protection.
-This is where the term “broad-spectrum” came from – it was the alternative to sunblock that still indicated protection against both UVA and UVB rays.
+All sunscreens are now required to offer some protection from both UVA and UVB.
+This is where the term “broad-spectrum” came from – it's really an alternative to the term “sunblock” that still indicates protection against both types of rays (but not necessarily using zinc).